Here's what she cooks to honor her grandparents' Minnesota roots.

 By: Linnea Crowther

-Chef Addie Gundry didn't take a very traditional path from childhood to the culinary world to appearing on season 13 of "Food Network Star."
-Many chefs grow up cooking at a loved one's knee or helping out in the kitchen of the family restaurant, but Addie grew up eating a lot of boxed mac and cheese, and when she traveled to France to enroll in culinary school, she had zero kitchen experience.
+Chef Addie Gundry didn't follow a very traditional path from childhood into the culinary world.
+Many chefs grow up cooking at a loved one's knee or helping out in the kitchen of the family restaurant, but Addie -- who's known today for her appearance on season 13 of "Food Network Star" -- grew up eating a lot of boxed mac and cheese, and when she traveled to France to enroll in culinary school, she had zero kitchen experience.

 But Addie knew, with the deep conviction of a 20-year-old, that the lovely lifestyle she had read about in foodie magazines was the one for her.
 It was a contrast to her unsettled childhood – her parents divorced when she was young and she was frequently uprooted for moves to new cities before being placed in boarding school.
 She didn't have the cooking-at-Mom's-knee upbringing that many professional chefs recall fondly, because Mom didn't cook.